-- 10. Describe a situation in which both strands of a region of DNA are transcribed into RNA.
-(6pts) (A drawing might be helpful, but be certain to give some written explanation as well.)
-Two promoters facing towards each other. - 11.
-Would a signal transduction chain that led to a cell producing a different protein necessarily involve changes in transcription?
+10. Describe a situation in which both strands of a region of DNA are transcribed into RNA (not necessarily simultaneously).
+(6pts)

+(A drawing might be helpful, but be certain to give some written explanation as well.)
+Two promoters facing towards each other.

+11. Would a signal transduction chain that led to a cell producing a protein with a different amino acid composition than what existed before the stimulus necessarily involve changes in transcription?
 Why or why not?
 (6pts)

-No. Alternative splicing or changes in RNA editing could lead different proteins being produced without any difference in transcription. - 12.
-How could someone gain non-coding DNA?
+No. Alternative splicing or changes in RNA editing could lead different proteins being produced without any difference in transcription.

+12. How could someone gain non-gene DNA?
 (6pts) Replication of transposons within the DNA.